zardini123/AtmoLauncher/README.md

 AtmoLauncher
 ==========
 This is a custom-built launcher intended for updating Atmosphir, however, it can be used with any other application.
-The server can be hosted on a Windows machine or Mac using Mono if you decide to go with the application version, but a PHP version of the server is also available for use on a webserver.
+The server can be hosted on a Windows machine or Mac using Mono if you decide to go with the .NET version, but a PHP version of the server is also available for use on a webserver.

 Troposphir
 ==========
 Troposphir is an open source, non-profit project aimed at providing a playable experience for the game Atmosphir.
-This is the code we use on the official Atmosphir revival server over at http://onemoreblock.com/.

 Development Team:
 ==========